glycerine/liblmdb/README.md

 =======

-Lightning Memory-Mapped Database (LMDB): an embeddable, open-source, high-performance database library. http://symas.com/mdb
+Lightning Memory-Mapped Database (LMDB): an embeddable, open-source, high-performance database library. http://symas.com/mdb.
+This is a B-tree based key-value store, using a memory mapped file for performance.

-This repo created for convenience of project management.
+This github repo was created for convenience of project management.
 Source for (possibly) more up-to-date versions:

 git clone -b mdb.master git://git.openldap.org/openldap.git  # on June 11, 2014 / 17c09fa476a7dbd49aca5e4caf0384cb1c3d244a